 The accommodation is superb, whether you’re going on your own or with another family.
 So if you’ve not been, you should definitely check it out.
-Welsh restrictions are different to England’s so be sure to read Bluestone’s Coronavirus Booking Guarantee.
+And read this Everything You Need To Know About A Stay At Bluestone post I’ve written.

-*This post contains an affiliate link indicated with a *.
+*This post contains paid for links and an affiliate link indicated with a *.
 Clicking this link and booking a holiday means I may earn a small commission, but it does not affect the price you pay.

 How did I do?